 Spend the Day at Prospect Park

 Prospect Park is a 585-acre haven dedicated to recreation and relaxation, and it’s one of the best places to go in Brooklyn because there’s something to do no matter the season!
-You’ll find miles of beautiful trails to explore when you jog around the park or go horseback riding.
-There’s also Prospect Park Zoo!
-Watch the sea lions do a few tricks, or grab a hand full of grain and feed the alpacas!
-You can even find plenty of spots to enjoy a romantic picnic date or fun family BBQ.
-And during the summer months, Prospect Park hosts New York’s longest-running, free music festival—Celebrate Brooklyn!
+Explore miles of beautiful trails when you jog around the park or go horseback riding.
+Wanting some more wildlife encounters?
+Don’t forget to visit Prospect Park Zoo!
+Watch the sea lions do a few tricks, or grab a handful of grain and feed the alpacas.
+Pick one of the many spots to enjoy a romantic picnic date or a fun family BBQ.
+Or jam out at Celebrate Brooklyn—New York’s longest-running, free summer music festival.

 A Smorgasbord at Smorgasburg

 Did you know this New York borough is home to the largest weekly food market in America?
-Each weekend, more than 20,000 people come to Smorgasburg to try heavenly dishes, drinks, and desserts from 100 local vendors, making it one of the most fun things to do in Brooklyn!
-Try the Cala Cala Papitas (a mashup of fries and nachos) at Bolivian Llama Party or the Lobster Nest from Lobsterdamus!
-Wowfulls is giving their take on ice cream with delicious egg waffle cones topped with rainbow ice cream and sprinkles!
-The banana pudding from Baonanas is a favorite among locals, visitors, and vendors!
+Each weekend, more than 10,000 people come to Smorgasburg to try heavenly dishes, drinks, and desserts from about 100 local vendors, making it one of the best things to do in Brooklyn!
+Try the Black Truffle Papitas at Bolivian Llama Party.
+Gorge yourself on the Lobster Nest from Lobsterdamus!
+Experience a delicious take on ice cream with delicious egg waffle cones topped with rainbow ice cream and sprinkles at Wowfulls.
+Taste why the banana pudding from Baonanas is a favorite among locals, visitors, and vendors!
 After you satisfy your hunger, be sure to wash it down with a fresh-pressed juice from John’s Juice.

 Root for Your Home Team